MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Export Azure AD activity logs to the global Log Analytics Workspace used by the application.
   - Ensure Azure activity logs are archived within the global Storage Account along with operational data for long-term retention.

-> In an Enterprise-Scale context, Azure AD activity logs will also be ingested into the centralized platform Log Analytics workspace.
+> In an Azure landing zone, Azure AD activity logs will also be ingested into the centralized platform Log Analytics workspace.
 It needs to be evaluated in this case if Azure AD are still required in the global Log Analytics workspace.

 - Integrate security information and event management with Microsoft Defender for Cloud (formerly known as Azure Security Center).